ryanamannion/pcgs_scraper/README.md

 processing step that combines the data from the three bins into one lookup table.
 This file is saved in the pcgs_prices directory using the date and time upon completion to name the file `pcgs_prices-DD-MM-YYY-HH:MM:SS.pkl`.
-It is a free table, or a list of dictionaries with each key representing the header row, and each value representing that cell.
-This file serves as the input to the processing function, which merges rows with the same PCGS# to creates the lookup table.
+It is a free table, or a list of dictionaries with each list item representing a row, and each key:value pair representing the column.
+This file serves as the input to the processing function, which merges rows with the same PCGS# to creates the final lookup table.
 The processing function saves it both as a pickle file and as a json file (because why not).
 These files are saved to the same directory and named `pcgs_price_guide.{json, pkl}`